redis/redis-py/README.rst

 ^^^^^^^^^^^^^^^^^^^

 redis-py includes a `PubSub` object that subscribes to channels and listens for new messages.
-Creating a `PubSub` object is easy:
+Creating a `PubSub` object is easy.

 .. code-block:: pycon